adobe-apiplatform/user-sync.py/docs/Success Guide/layout_orgs.md

 This are basically two instances of everything; You’ll need to run two sync configurations; one for each directory and organization

 If licenses in one org are to be used by users in the other org, setup is more complex.

+&#9744; Gather the credential information you need to access the directories.
+We recommend creating a read-only directory access account and using that to access the AD or LDAP, or other directory system.
+Note that you may need different credentials to access each directory instance.

 ![Multi orgs and multiple directories](images/layout_orgs_multi_dir_multi_org.png)